voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 Collaborators only have access to datasets to which they have been specifically granted access (a dataset's
-:ref:`default access level <teams-default-access>` does not apply to Collaborators), and they may only be granted **Can view**,  **Can tag** or **Can edit** access to datasets.
+:ref:`implicit access level <teams-default-access>` does not apply to Collaborators), and they may only be granted **Can view**,  **Can tag** or **Can edit** access to datasets.